 Prune your tomato plants so that they have two or more stems starting near the base of the plant.
-If you pinch your plants to make a central stem, it will produce fruit earlier, but at lower quantities.
-Use this image to help you pinch back your tomatoes properly:
+If you pinch your plants to make a central stem, they will produce fruit earlier, but at lower quantities.

 Tomato pests & diseases

 Hornworms and blossom end rot are the two most common problems faced by tomato growers.
 Blossom end rot is caused by an erratic calcium supply, which occurs whenever watering is irregular.
 A regular watering schedule can reduce blossom end rot in tomatoes, as well as leaf roll, cracked fruit and catfacing, and citrus fruit split.
 Tomato hornworms are large and can devour an amazing amount of foliage before you even know it.
 Achemon sphinx moths look a lot like tomato hornworms, but they are mostly limited to grape vines.